JerryI/wolfram-js-frontend/README.md

 __[See Docs](https://jerryi.github.io/wljs-docs/)__

 **Warning!
 Early Stage of Development**
-**please use `wolframscript -f Scripts/run.wls legacySockets` in a case of troubles with Sockets library**

 __The heart of the project is [WLJS](https://github.com/JerryI/wljs-interpreter) (Wolfram Language interpreter written in Javascript)__